Skip to content

 A relativistic theory that reduces to MOND in weak fields and GR in strong fields by adding scalar and vector fields to the metric.
 GW170817 constraints have substantially limited it.

-Bekenstein's 2004 TeVeS is a relativistic theory that reduces to MOND in weak fields and to general relativity in strong fields, by adding a scalar and a vector field to the metric.
+Bekenstein's 2004 TeVeS is a relativistic theory that reduces to MOND in weak fields and to in strong fields, by adding a scalar and a vector field to the metric.
 It was the first serious relativistic MOND, but GW170817 constraints have substantially limited it.

 Bekenstein 2004 proposed TeVeS as a relativistic upgrade of MOND.
-The metric tensor of general relativity is supplemented by a scalar field and a unit-norm vector field; together these fields produce MOND-like behavior at low accelerations, GR-like behavior at high accelerations, and remain mathematically consistent under general coordinate transformations.
+The metric tensor of general relativity is supplemented by a and a unit-norm vector field; together these fields produce MOND-like behavior at low accelerations, GR-like behavior at high accelerations, and remain mathematically consistent under general coordinate transformations.
 The theory was constructed to handle the things non-relativistic MOND cannot: gravitational lensing, cosmological perturbations, and the propagation of gravitational waves.

 GW170817 changed the landscape.
 In August 2017, LIGO detected gravitational waves from a binary neutron-star merger (GW170817) and the same event was observed in gamma rays within 1.7 seconds.
 This constrains the speed of gravitational waves to match the speed of light to roughly 1 part in 10^15.
 Generic TeVeS configurations predict tensor modes propagating at speeds different from light, because the vector field couples to tensor perturbations in a way that generically modifies their propagation speed.
 Matching GW170817 requires either fine-tuning the theory's parameters or significant modifications to its field content.